 The United States already has a number of emissions reduction policies in place at both the federal level (e.g., tax credits for wind, solar, carbon capture, and electric vehicles; automobile standards) and at the state level (e.g., renewable portfolio standards; cap-and-trade systems).
 New emissions reduction policies introduced in the United States will therefore come into force in combination with policies already on the books.
 Understanding how policies interact, and where new and existing policies complement each other—meeting different goals, increasing ambition, or working on different margins in the economy—is an important consideration in designing a robust and cost-effective policy portfolio.

 Federal policy to reduce greenhouse gas emissions can take many shapes, as outlined above.
 The policy options and considerations discussed here are critical for policymakers to take into account when designing policy.
 Beyond these factors, three additional observations can guide the climate policy conversation:

 First, due to human activity (and fossil fuel use in particular), the climate is changing.
 Reducing net greenhouse gas emissions to zero is critical to halting global temperature increases and the resulting disruptions to the climate system.

-Finally, technological advances have made clean energy and other emission reduction options more feasible and affordable, enabling the pursuit of ambitious climate action.
+Finally, technological advances have made clean energy and other emissions reduction options more feasible and affordable, enabling the pursuit of ambitious climate action.